-Shingle warranty after spray attic insulation is a very confusing subject and has come up surrounding Roofing shingles and the warranty they carry when spray foam attic insulation is used.
+Shingle warranty after spray foam attic insulation is a very confusing subject and has come up surrounding Roofing shingles and the warranty they carry when spray foam attic insulation is used.
 This question has even been confusing inside the construction industry.
 Does spray foam attic insulation void your shingle warranty from your manufacturer?
 Well, the answer to that is yes and no, depending on what shingle you have on your roof, you may or may not have warranty on your shingles.
+LA Roof Crafters has installed thousands of roofs from Baton Rouge too Hammond, through Mandeville, and Slidell, and even New Orleans Louisiana and we want all our past clients to be informed about this subject.

 Do I Have It or Not?